dominictarr/strm/README.markdown

 }
 ```

-there are a lot of things Grown-Up streams need to do,
+there are a lot of things Grown-Up streams need, but
-like back-pressure, and buffering, that this stream doesn't do.
+this stream doesn't do.
+Things like back-pressure, and buffering.

-Hovewer! it doesn't prevent other streams in the pipeline from
+Hovewer! this stream may be dumb, but it doesn't prevent smarter
-doing these things!
+streams from doing those things!

 ## Back Pressure